ibm-cloud-docs/vpc/pg-create.md

 Only one public gateway per zone is allowed in a VPC, but a public gateway can be attached to multiple subnets in a zone.
 {: important}

-## Creating a public gateway in the UI
+## Creating a public gateway in the console
 {: #pg-creating-ui}
 {: ui}